It sounds almost too good to be true: Spend only $4 and get a certificate for $25 worth of food at your favorite restaurant.

 The company sells discount dining certificates all the time: $10 for $25 worth of food, $20 for $50 worth of dining, etc.

 But you should never pay full price, because those certificates are nearly always on sale.
-They go as low as $1 for $25 worth of food, though the lowest price we’re seeing lately is $4.
+They go as low as $4 for $25 worth of food, though the lowest price we’re seeing lately is $4.
 To get the lower price, you need the promo code (which changes frequently).
-If one is available, you can check here at Living on the Cheap on our Daily Deals page.
-Our ad on that page changes every time the promo code changes.

 The selection of available restaurants varies by city.
 In some cities, you have lot of choices.
 Some smaller towns may not have any participating restaurants.

 - Make sure you have the current promo code before you order.
-If there is one, you should be able to find it on this page.
+If there is one, you should be able to find it on the ad on the right.

 - Don’t buy a certificate until you’re ready to use it.
 Yes, you can buy them ahead of time and carry them around in your purse, but will you?
 And will you use them all?
 Restaurant.com has just come out with a free smartphone app that you can use to buy certificates while you’re in the restaurant, pointing to them on your phone rather than printing them out.
 But you might want to verify that your waiter understands the process and will accept a cellphone certificate before you buy.